On this page

 What kind of clients do you see most often?

-If the lawyer already has clients in your industry it means they will have more knowledge of how to best deal with your needs.
+If the lawyer already has clients in your industry they'll have more knowledge about how to deal with your needs.

 Can you begin work immediately?

 If this is a problem, find out why.

 What steps are involved in solving this problem?